dwhelan/training/katas/string_calculator1.md

 | "1"	 | 1            |
 | "1,2"	 | 3            |

-There is no need to check for malformed strings.
+There is no need yet to check for the correctness of the `input`.